Faithless (1932 film): Plot

 Spoiled New York socialite Carol Morgan, romping through the Depression with her lavish lifestyle, breaks her engagement with advertising executive Bill Wade over her refusal to live on his comparatively modest salary rather than on her own wealth.
 They temporarily resolve their differences, but Carol refuses Bill's offer for an expedited wedding at city hall, and again they are at odds.
 Bill leaves Carol at her opulent home.

 Later, when Carol's lawyer and financial manager inform her that she has lost everything, she tentatively reconciles with Bill, only to learn that he has lost his job that same day.
 He informs her that he is moving to Chicago to find another position there.
 They argue about living on Bill's meager income and cancel their wedding hopes once again.
 Disgusted by Carol's pampered personality and lifestyle, Bill's younger brother Tony tells her that she is a "useless good-for-nothing".
 Tony denounces her as a courtesan to Bill and predicts that she will become destitute.
-Bill responds that Carol is a good person who does not yet release it.
+Bill responds that Carol is a good person who does not yet realize it.

 Carol is reduced to borrowing money from wealthy social climbers, but soon the prestige formerly associated with her name dissipates.
 She becomes the mistress of Peter Blainey, whose wife had tried to evict her as a disgraced house guest.
 Bill eventually traces Carol to an elegant apartment for which Blainey is footing the bill and finds her with Blainey there.
 Feeling disgusted with herself after Bill departs, she ends her relationship with Blainey and leaves the apartment, telling him that if she cannot win Bill's forgiveness, she hopes to at least "square it with myself".